Lloyds lifts Britain's FTSE to two-month highs

 By Sudip Kar-Gupta

-LONDON, May 1 (Reuters) - Britain’s blue-chip share index hit its highest level in about two months on Thursday, rising for a fourth straight session as gains at Lloyds bank buoyed the market.
+LONDON, May 1 (Reuters) - Britain’s blue-chip equity index hit its highest level in about two months on Thursday, rising for a fourth straight session as gains at Lloyds Bank buoyed the market.

-The FTSE 100 index ended up by 0.4 percent, or 28.84 points, at 6,808.87 points, its highest close since March 4.
+The FTSE 100 index was up 0.3 percent, or 18.44 points, at 6,798.47 in late-session trading to hover near its highest since early March.
 Trading volumes were relatively thin, with much of Europe closed for the May 1 public holiday.

-Shares of Lloyds surged 5.5 percent to add the most points to the FTSE, after the part-nationalised lender posted a 22 percent rise in first-quarter pre-tax profits.
+Shares of part-nationalised Lloyds jumped 5 percent to add the most points to the FTSE, after the lender posted a 22-percent rise in first-quarter pre-tax profits.

 Lloyds also said it would apply to the Bank of England in the second half to start paying dividends again.

-“Lloyds came out with a solid set of numbers which confirmed a turnaround in their business,” said Prime Wealth Group senior trader Dafydd Davies.
+“Lloyds came out with a solid set of numbers which confirmed a turnaround in their business,” said Prime Wealth Group senior trader Dafydd Davies said.

 Davies said his firm had been buying Lloyds shares over the last couple of days and that the stock could rise to about 90 pence from its Thursday level just below 80 pence.